abraunegg/onedrive/docs/USAGE.md

       Force the deletion of data when a 'big delete' is detected --force-http-2
-      Force the use of HTTP/2 for all operations where applicable --get-O365-drive-id ARG
+      Force the use of HTTP/2 for all operations where applicable --force-sync
+      Force a synchronization of a specific folder, only when using --single-directory and ignoring all non-default skip_dir and skip_file rules
+  --get-O365-drive-id ARG
       Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --get-file-link ARG